hm-lang/core/proposals/README.md

     should be faster than copy for types bigger than the processor's word size.
 * `Is: is` provides the class type.
 This makes it easy to determine what the current type of a combo-type variable is at run-time.
 E.g.,
-    TODO: discuss how `consider`'s `case` statements cast their arguments to the same type as the type of the `consider` statement.
+    TODO: discuss how `which` statements cast their case arguments to the same type as the type of the `which` statement.
     ```
     X; null|int|dbl_
     X = [1.2, 3.4]
-    consider X Is
+    which is(X)
-        case null
+        null
             print("X was Null")
-        case int
+        int
             print("X was an integer")
-        case dbl_
+        dbl_
             print("X was an array of double")
     ```
     Note that the `type` type can be created directly from the type